AFellowSpeedrunner/SmolXP/README.md

 ## Alright this is crazy.
 Github isn't keeping up with views but its been 21 MINUTES since I uploaded 1.1 and there is 530+ CLONES TODAY WHAT THE HELL??

+Edit: Not even 30secs later and it's 592???
+THE SERVER IS ABOUT TO GO CRITICAL!

 ## Known Bugs and Issues
 ### None so far.